Celeborn Code User Agreement

 Each item below removes an approval click.
 All are enabled by default; you may opt out of any of them at install time or any time afterward by running celeborn consent.

-- Capture and restore project context automatically across sessionsOrient load, per-turn capture, and checkpoint reminders — so a /clear or compaction never makes you re-explain the project.Safety: Project context is written to a local .context/ directory in your repo.
-Signing in uses your GitHub account for identity; your context stays on your machine unless you enable sync.
+3. Capture and restore project context automatically across sessionsOrient load, per-turn capture, and checkpoint reminders — so a /clear or compaction never makes you re-explain the project.Safety: Project context is written to a local .context/ directory in your repo.
+Signing in uses your email for identity (GitHub can be linked optionally); your context stays on your machine unless you enable sync.

 3. Safety considerations